ozanturksever/codebuff/sdk/e2e/README.md

 ## Prerequisites

 - **API Key**: Set `CODEBUFF_API_KEY` environment variable for E2E and integration tests
-- Tests skip gracefully if API key is not set
+- Tests require the API key and will fail fast if it is not set.

 ## Writing Tests